- One Day Tours

 - Equipment hire for snorkelling option - please see here for gear hire.

 - Weather or wildlife guarantees!
-Sorry we’d love to be able to do that but we really do believe that our trips give you the best chance of seeing sharks.
+Sorry we’d love to be able to do that and please remember this is research based.

 - Food - the tour is based on self catering accommodation.
 You have the opportunity to visit a supermarket on arrival and there is a local shop and hotels for evening meals.